Information

 % of young people who trust a lot in

-That's a lower share than those who trust a lot in traditional national media and international media, doctors and health care workers, and scientists - in every source we asked about!
+That's a lower share than those who trust a lot in news media, scientists and doctors and health care workers — in every source we asked about!

-It turns out that most young netizens around the world are discerning consumers of what they read online.
+It turns out that most young netizens around the world are discerning consumers of social media.

 How much do you trust the information you consume?